K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/25/2021

+    1. Refactored the UserInput.h file to reduce 1,000 lines of repetative code into 150.
+This will not only make it easier to read and understand, it makes adding or removing a new button or label into a panel very fast.
+    2. This build has 2 sinewave generators turned on visible only to the FFT a as frequency marker on the spectrum.
+The frequency where it appears is not right, investigating.

 ## 3/24/2021

     1. New Feature: There is now a MF (Multi-Function) knob if you have an encoder connected.
 Not using the push switch function yet.
 Look in "SDR_8875.h" at the bottom and change "Encoder Multi(40,39);" to match your meahanical encoder pin connections.